torvista/Zen_Cart-Spanish_Language_Pack/README.md

 # Zen Cart - Spanish Language Pack for Zen Cart

-Complete fileset (Installer, Shopfront, Admin and example Plugin).
+Complete fileset: Installer, Shopfront, Admin, Plugins (Display Logs, POSM).

 See the /docs/spanish_language_pack/index.html for installation and use.